Futures studies: Megatrends

 Trends come in different sizes.
 A megatrend extends over many generations, and in cases of climate, megatrends can cover periods prior to human existence.
 They describe complex interactions between many factors.
 The increase in population from the palaeolithic period to the present provides an example.
 Megatrends are likely to produce greater change than any previous one, because technology is causing trends to unfold at an accelerating pace.
 The concept was popularized by the 1982 book Megatrends by futurist John Naisbitt.

 Potential trends

 Possible new trends grow from innovations, projects, beliefs or actions and activism that have the potential to grow and eventually go mainstream in the future.

+Potential future scenarios

+Among potential future scenarios, s-risks (short for risks of astronomical suffering) highlight the importance of considering outcomes where advanced technologies or large-scale systems result in immense suffering.
+These risks may arise from unintended consequences, such as poorly aligned artificial intelligence, or deliberate actions, like malicious misuse of technology.
+Addressing s-risks involves ethical foresight and robust frameworks to prevent scenarios where suffering could persist or multiply across vast scales, including in space exploration or simulated realities.
+This focus expands the scope of future studies, emphasizing not just survival but the quality of life in possible futures.

 Branching trends

 Very often, trends relate to one another the same way as a tree-trunk relates to branches and twigs.
 For example, a well-documented movement toward equality between men and women might represent a branch trend.
 The trend toward reducing differences in the salaries of men and women in the Western world could form a twig on that branch.